metadriverse/metaurban/README.md

 It should be noticed that you should install ```cmake,make,gcc``` on your system before installing ORCA, more details can be found in [FAQs](documentation/FAQs.md).

-Install libs to use MetaUrban for RL training
+Then install the following libs to use MetaUrban for RL training and testing.

 ```bash
 pip install stable_baselines3 imitation tensorboard wandb scikit-image pyyaml gdown
 ```

-### Registration
-You can quickly experience the MetaUrban simulator ([run in 1 minute](#run-in-1-minute)), but to access the full dataset and use the complete version, please register through [registration link](https://forms.office.com/r/tFBRFk7u4E).
-This process will be triggered automatically when you attempt to pull the full set of assets.

-### Run in 1 minute
+### Quick Run
-We provide a script to run our simulator, a tiny subset of assets will be downloaded automatically when first running the script
+We provide a script to quickly run our simulator with a tiny subset of 3D assets.
+The assets (~500mb) will be downloaded automatically the first time you run the script:

 ```bash
 python metaurban/examples/tiny_example.py
 ```

+### User Registration
+In order to access the entire dataset and use the complete version, please fill out a form to register through [registration link](https://forms.office.com/r/tFBRFk7u4E).
+This process will be triggered automatically when you attempt to pull the full set of assets.

 ### Assets
 **The assets are compressed and password-protected.
-You’ll be prompted to fill out a form the first time you run the script to pull all assets, and you’ll receive the password once the form is completed.**
+You’ll be prompted to fill out a registration form the first time you run the script to download all assets.
+You’ll receive the password once the form is completed.**

 Assets will be downloaded automatically when first running the script